-- · a high level of integrity
+- a high level of integrity

 - sound judgment

-- legal, military, health or other professional skills
+- · legal, military, health or other professional skills

-- · excellent communication and interpersonal skills
+- excellent communication and interpersonal skills

 - the ability to conduct hearings

 - a capacity to make fair decisions quickly.

-At 30 June 2020, there were 42 members of the VRB.
-The table below shows the breakdown of the membership by category.
+At 30 June 2021, there were 35 members of the VRB.
+Table 1 shows the breakdown of the membership by category is set out below.

-VRB membership, 30 June 2020
+Table 1: VRB membership, 30 June 2021

 CATEGORY OF MEMBER TOTAL (WOMEN)

 Principal Member, full time 1(1)

-Senior Members, sessional 15(8)
+Senior Members, sessional 11(5)

-Services Members, sessional 11(5)
+Services Members, sessional 14(3)

-Members, sessional 11(8)
+Members, sessional 9(6)

-TOTAL 42 (22)
+TOTAL 35 (15)

-Members perform a variety of VRB work, including conducting alternative dispute resolution processes, providing opinions in the form of Case Appraisals and Neutral Evaluations, and sit on panels for VRB hearings.
+Members perform a variety of VRB work, including conducting online and alternative dispute resolution processes, providing opinions in the form of Case Appraisals and Neutral Evaluations, and sit on panels for VRB hearings.